Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 The framework they keep forever

-The course isn't about one project.
-It's about learning a repeatable system.
-On Demo Day, every student receives the Young Agents Playbook.
+The course is not about one project.
+It is about learning a repeatable system.
+On Demo Day, every student receives the Young Agents Playbook inside Google Classroom.

 1